radiantlogic-v8/documentation-new/documentation/introduction/control-panel-overview.md

 ## Authentication

 ### Username and Password
 Log in using the directory administrator (cn=directory manager) as the user with the password you set during the install of RadiantOne.
 Once logged in, the Directory Administrator should navigate in the Control Panel to the ADMIN section and define other users needed to administer RadiantOne.
 A user can either use their full DN (if known), or their user ID.
-However, to login with just a user ID, you must configure a [user ID to DN Mapping](03-front-end-settings#user-to-dn-mapping).
+However, to login with just a user ID, you must configure a [user ID to DN Mapping](/documentation/configuration/global-settings/client-protocols).

-The Main Control Panel displays a message when authentication fails.
+The Control Panel displays a message when authentication fails.
 The table below lists the possible error messages.

 Message	 | Cause | Solution
 -|-|-